Ring Ka King

+The series was heavily affiliated with the American Total Nonstop Action Wrestling (TNA) promotion, using some of its personnel and performers.
+However, due to the existing Indian television broadcasting obligations TNA had with Star Sports at the time, the Ring Ka King series could not contain any references to the "TNA" name.
+The "Ring Ka King" name is owned outright by Endemol India.

 History

-In 2011, TNA announced a project in India.
-The project was revealed to be an original televised wrestling program intended for the Indian market, titled Ring Ka King.
-The promotion was managed by Jeff Jarrett.
-Jeremy Borash, Dave Lagana and Sonjay Dutt helped Jarrett with management.
+In 2011, TNA Entertainment announced an affiliate project in India, later revealing it to be an original televised wrestling program series intended for the Indian market, titled Ring Ka King.
+Endemol India were in charge of the project, placing TNA founder Jeff Jarrett as director of the series, with Dave Lagana, Sonjay Dutt and Jeremy Borash as producers.
+Savio Vega and Nick Dinsmore were responsible for training the Indian talent at Ohio Valley Wrestling.

 Ring Ka King was taped in India, and featured both Indian and non-Indian wrestlers performing on the show.
 A majority of the non-Indian wrestlers were under contract with TNA; this included Zema Ion, Scott Steiner, and Abyss, among others.
-Independent wrestlers Sonjay Dutt, Isaiah Cash and American Adonis were also featured on the show.
+There were also independent wrestlers such as Sonjay Dutt, Isaiah Cash and American Adonis that were featured in the series.

-After the first season of Ring Ka King, TNA expressed doubts that a second would be produced.

 Championships

 RKK World Heavyweight Championship

 The RKK World Heavyweight Championship was a professional wrestling heavyweight championship and the highest ranked title in the promotion.
 RKK hosted a tournament to crown the first champion.